uvilla/cmis_labs/docs/index.md

 use_math: false
 ---

-This page collects the *Jupyter notebook* used for the graduate course on **Computational Methods in Imaging Science**, taught by Dr. Ghattas at Washington University in the Spring 2019 semester.
+This page collects the *Jupyter notebook* used for the graduate course on **Computational Methods in Imaging Science**, taught by Dr. Villa at Washington University in the Spring 2019 semester.

 ### hIPPYlib (Inverse Problems Python library)